adamsilver/fdpb/03-book-a-flight.md

 Notes:

-- The function checks to see if the highlighted suggestion is visible or not because the menu has a `max-height: 12em;` set in CSS.
-If the suggestion isn't visible we adjust the menu's scroll position using jQuery's `.scrollTop()` method.
+- The `highlightOption()` function checks to see if the to-be-highlighted option is visible within the menu.
+This is because menu container has a `max-height: 12em;` set in CSS.
+If the option isn't visible its scroll position is adjusted using jQuery's `.scrollTop()` method.
-- The option is focused so that screen readers will announce the content of the option which in this case will be the country name.
+- The option is then focused so that screen readers will announce the content (the name of the country) of the option.

 #### Menu Interactions